-The items of the external rating part for GPs (DESY-'depression symptoms' and 'medical history/external factors'.
-Besides, one universal item ('Y been depressive phases?') was created.
-The internal consistency of the DESY-GP factors ranged from high, 0.90 for 'depression symptoms', to low, 0.59 for 'medical history/external factors.
+The items of the external rating part for GPs (DESY-GP) could be assigned to two independent factors, 'depression symptoms' and 'medical history/external factors'.
+Besides, one universal item ('Have there ever been depressive phases?') was created.
+The internal consistency of the DESY-GP factors ranged from high, 0.90 for 'depression symptoms', to low, 0.59 for 'medical history/external factors'.
 The first factor captures the symptoms of depression that GPs consider by comparing their impression of the patient in the current consultation with their experience of previous encounters with the same patient.
 In doing so, GPs take into account their 2 in-depth knowledge of the patient, given by their shared medical history and familiarity, which ensures effective decision-making when considering standard psychiatric criteria for depression.
 54 55 However, the symptom count of standard diagnostic criteria should not be the only means for diagnosing depression in general practice.
-In addition, aetiological and contextual considerations are crucial for diagnostic decision-making.35 Therefore, the DESY-GP also focuses on external factors of depression by
+In addition, aetiological and contextual considerations are crucial for diagnostic decision-making.
+Therefore, the DESY-GP also focuses on external factors of depression by